ovh/cds/README.md

 **[Documentation](https://ovh.github.io/cds/)**

-## Super intuitive UI
+## Intuitive UI
-CDS provides a super intuitive UI that allows you to build complex workflows, run them and dig into the logs when needed.
+CDS provides an intuitive UI that allows you to build complex workflows, run them and dig into the logs when needed.

 <img src="./docs/static/images/capture-start.gif" alt="CDS Demonstration" width="80%">

 ## The most powerful Command Line for a CI/CD Platform

-cdsctl is the CDS Command Line - you can script everything with it, cdsctl also provide some cool commands as `cdsctl shell` to browse your projects and workflows without the need to open a browser.
+cdsctl is the CDS Command Line - you can script everything with it, cdsctl also provide some cool commands such as `cdsctl shell` to browse your projects and workflows without the need to open a browser.

 [See all cdsctl commands](https://ovh.github.io/cds/cli/cdsctl/#see-also)